xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 They have wiring diagrams, part lists etc. with good explanation.
 With those things already in existence, I will layout the general steps and the potential difficulties rather then describe the whole process in meticulous steps.

-### Getting the switches in
+### Installing the Switches
-If you are not using Hot Swap, it is recommended to glue in the switches.
+If you are not using Hot Swap, it is recommended to glue in the switches like so:

 Otherwise if they are not sitting firm enough in the slot, there is a good chance, that when you change the Key caps latter on you rip the switch out with it and mess up your wiring.
 Hot glue is a solid choice for that.

-### Wiring
+### Wiring the Keyboard Matrix
+Patience is key here because you will be spending a substantial amount of time with soldering.
+It Probably took me somewhere between 10-15h cutting the wires, stripping, bending and realigning them.

-The goal here is to create a matrix, consisting of
+The goal here is to create a matrix, consisting of wires (row) and diodes (columns) (as shown in the image below), because there are to many keys to wire each switch directly directly to a MCU pin.

+But besides of running out of patience, pretty much the only thing you can mess up here is getting the diode direction wrong.

 ## Flashing
 Depending on if you go wired or wireless you would either want ZMK for wireless or QMK for the wired versions.
 Since mine is wired I can only speak about QMK.